 To sponsor an individual outside of the UK under Tier 2 (General) of the points-based system, for a skilled job that is not on the list of shortage occupations, you have to first complete a resident labour market test (RLMT).

 Once the RLMT is completed, it will demonstrate there is no suitable settled worker already in the UK who can carry out the job.

-The Jobcentre Plus Universal Jobmatch website was launched in November 2012.
 Due to technical issues, NHS organisations continue to be exempt from advertising vacancies on the Universal Jobmatch website to satisfy the RLMT until further notice.
 You will however be required to retain evidence that your advert has been placed on NHS Jobs for 28 days in line with original guidance.
 All other criteria remains the same.
 Please refer to the NHS Jobs website regularly to keep advised of developments.

 About the RLMT

 When applying for both restricted and unrestricted certificates of sponsorship (CoS) employers will need to demonstrate that they have carried out a RLMT unless the post is on the shortage occupation list or there is an exemption as outlined below.

 Exemptions from the RLMT

 The current exemptions apply to individuals who already have permission to stay and work in the UK in any of these categories and are switching into Tier 2: